stat301-2-2024-winter/final-project-2-louiseoh2025/README.md

 - `1_initial_setup.R`: codes used to split and fold data

+- `2_eda.R`: codes used for eda of training data to create customized recipes

 - `2_recipes.R`: codes used to create two recipes used for fitting the models

-- `3_fit_lm.R`: codes used to specify and fit the linear regression model
+- `3_fit_lm.R`: codes used to specify and fit/resample the baseline/linear regression model

-- `3_fit_lasso.R`: codes used to specify and fit the lasso regression model
+- `3_fit_lasso.R`: codes used to specify and fit/tune the lasso regression model

-- `3_fit_ridge.R`: codes used to specify and fit the ridge regression model
+- `3_fit_ridge.R`: codes used to specify and fit/tune the ridge regression model

 - `3_fit_rf.R`: codes used to specify and fit/tune the random forest model